Cost of LivingUpdated March 2026

 LowNational avg: $4,000High

 Tyler's southern location means triple-digit heat indexes mean air conditioning isn't optional — it's survival.
 Expect utility bills to spike from May through October.
 The housing picture is equally important: a housing market where the American Dream of owning a home is still financially realistic.
-When it comes to cost of living, the local workforce reflects a price-competitive market where providers work harder for each customer.
+When it comes to cost of living, the local workforce reflects a price-competitive market where local businesses work harder for each customer.
 This is a community where the same service costs 30% more downtown than ten minutes out in the suburbs.

 What Matters Most